');

 About Albany, NY

-Albany is a major city in New York with a population of 100,081 residents.
-The median household income is $59,485 per year, which is near the national average.
-The median age in Albany is 31.9 years.
+Albany is a major city located in New York with a population of 100,081 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $59,485 per year, which is 21% below the national median of $75,149.
+The median age of 31.9 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 How Albany Ranks in New York